shaloo/docs.arcana/docs/concepts/billing.md

 * Billing Address Details
 * Payment Method

-!!! caution "Adding Payment Method"
+!!! an-caution "Adding Payment Method"

       It is a mandatory requirement to enter and save a valid address in your developer account prior to providing payment method details through the {{config.extra.arcana.dashboard_name}}.

 Once generated, developers can access their billing history and view the current outstanding invoice.

-!!! tip "Testnet and Free Tier (Mainnet) Usage"
+!!! an-tip "Testnet and Free Tier (Mainnet) Usage"

      Payment setup isn't needed for Testnet usage or for using the Mainnet's free tier.
 Web3 apps can integrate with {{config.extra.arcana.sdk_name}} for Testnet without it.
 However, after exhausting the free tier, setting up payment is essential for uninterrupted user onboarding on {{config.extra.arcana.company_name}} Mainnet.